Why make a Will?

-There are also other provisions we can include such as your funeral wishes, any specific or cash legacies, nomination of guardians for your children, provisions for your business.
+There are also other provisions we can include, such as your funeral wishes, any specific or cash legacies, nomination of guardians for your children and provisions for your business.

 What are Executors and Trustees?

 In most cases these will be the same people.
-Your Executors are responsible during the administration of your estate for dealing with the assets of your estate and then distributing them in accordance with the terms of your Will.
-This role can involve, closing your bank accounts, selling shares/investments and selling your house.
+Your Executors are responsible during the administration of your estate, dealing with the assets of your estate, and then distributing them in accordance with the terms of your Will.
+This role can involve: closing your bank accounts, selling shares/investments and selling your house.
 Your Executors are also responsible for paying any debts.

 Appointment of Guardians

-You can nominate in your Will someone (or more than one person) who you would like to look after your children if they are under 18.
-This provision cannot supersede a parent’s right if they have parental responsibility but it is an important consideration should both parents pass away.
+In your Will, you can nominate one or more people whom you would like to look after your children if they are under 18.
+This provision cannot supersede a parent’s right if they have parental responsibility, but it is an important consideration should both parents pass away.

 These are used where you want to give a specific amount of money or a specific item to someone or a group of people.